 - Medical conditions: Neurological diseases such as Parkinson’s disease, epilepsy, and multiple sclerosis may cause hypersomnia.

 - Psychiatric disorders: Mental health conditions, including depression, bipolar disorder, and seasonal affective disorder may cause hypersomnia.
-Depression can also be a symptom of hypersomnia, depending on the patient and the underlying cause of their hypersomnia.
+Depression can also be a symptom, depending on the patient and the underlying cause of their hypersomnia.

 Sleep disorders, including hypersomnia, can be quite difficult to diagnose because they are often linked and dependent on one another.
 Diagnosis may be layered as medical professionals identify primary and secondary disorders and causes, all interconnected.